sakai-mirror/sakai/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 INVITATION: If you've read this far, you undoubtedly recognize how fragile the test harness is at this point.
-I invite any and all interested developers to work on this project, whether than entails changing the component manager, the sakai plugin, or the test harness itself.
+I invite any and all interested developers to work on this project, whether that entails changing the component manager, the sakai plugin, or the test harness itself.

 Thanks,